opensrp/opensrp-client-reveal/README.md

 ## Features
 -   Supports tasking functionality
--   Family profile for managing families and fmily members
+-   Family profile for managing families and family members
 -   Task register for displaying Available tasks for a given location in a given plan.
 -   Map for displaying operational areas and structures within it
 -   Support for FI (focus investigation), MDA (Mass drug adminstartion) and IRS (Indoor Residue Spray) plans